 MENTAL ABILITIES YOU MUST HAVE TO PERFORM UNSKILLED WORK

 If you were trying to figure out what an unskilled job is, an example might be the job of parking lot attendant.
-This is a job that does not require you to go to school.
+This job, for instance, does not require you to go to school.
 At work, you sit or stand in a booth and take a ticket or give a ticket to the customer.
 Also, jobs like this typically do not even require you to give change to the customer.
 Even so, these jobs still require mental abilities that can be impaired by they symptoms of depression or anxiety.

 SSA’s internal regulations define the critical factors involved in assessing an individual’s capacity to perform unskilled work.
 These factors are true wherever you work.
 You can be working in Utah, Nevada, California, or Idaho.
 The requirements are the same.
-The mental factors are outlined in POMS §DI 25020.010 B.3, which states:
+The mental factors are outlined in Social Security Program Operations Manual Section DI 25020.010 B.3, which states:

 Mental Abilities Critical for Performing Unskilled Work

 The SSA has a list of elements that show what is important for performing unskilled work.
 The following list shows that even unskilled requires the ability to maintain attention and concentration.
 If you have mental impairments that prevent you from focusing for two hours periods, you cannot do unskilled work.
 Even pain may preclude unskilled work, because it prevents concentration.

 For example, the claimant must show the ability to:

 a. remember work-like procedures (locations are not critical).